scitokens/scitokens-oauth2-server/README.md

 If you installed the SciTokens Java client, then it will be available at `https://my.host.org:8443/scitokens-client`.
-Register the client with the server using the return URL `https://my.host.org:8443/scitokens-client/ready`.
+Register the client with the server using the callback URL `https://my.host.org:8443/scitokens-client/ready`.

 Then edit the client's configuration start a login shell on the Docker container with
 ```sh